ms-numpress/ms-numpress/README.md

 ### MS Numpress short logged float compression

-Also targeting ion count data, this compression takes the natural logarithm of values, multiplies by 3000 and rounds to the nearest integer.
-For typical ion count values ( < e10) this value fits into a two byte integer, so only the two least significant bytes of the integer are stored.
+Also targeting ion count data, this compression takes the natural logarithm of values, multiplies by a scaling factor and rounds to the nearest integer.
+For typical ion count dynamic range these values fits into two byte integers, so only the two least significant bytes of the integer are stored.

+The scaling factor can be chosen manually, but the library also contains a function for retrieving the optimal Slof scaling factor for a given data array.
+Since the scaling factor is variable, it is stored as a regular double precision float first in the encoding, and automatically parsed during decoding.

 Numpress Lin
 ------------
 ### MS Numpress linear prediction compression

-This compression uses a fixed point repressentation, achieve by multiplication by 100000 and rounding to the nearest integer.
+This compression uses a fixed point repressentation, achieve by multiplication by a scaling factor and rounding to the nearest integer.
 To exploit the assumed linearity of the data, linear prediction is then used in the following way.

 The first to values are stored without compression as 4 byte integers.